ARTISTS for FESTIVAL31 2017

 Starting at the age of 10 as a poet and spoken word artist with Writing On the Wall’s Liverpool Young Writers, Dorcas has produced work as a rapper, singer, actor and more, including supporting the likes of Akala.
 She has trained with 20 Stories High, Frantic Assembly, PurpleCoat Productions and Collective Encounters, WAC Arts and Catalyst Performing Arts.

-Having experience in Architecture and arts management; I bring creative vision and expertise to enhance the visual aspects of project identity and development.
+Having experience in Architecture and arts management; Noel brings creative vision and expertise to enhance visual aspects of project identity and development.

-Benyamin Roghnachi My name is Benyamin.
-I am a sculptor from Iran.
-I have been sculpting for thirty years, but came to the UK four months ago.
-I mostly work with clay to create my pieces.
+Benyamin Roghnachi is an experienced classical sculptor from Iran.
+Benyamin has been sculpting for thirty years, and has created all kinds of pieces for domestic and public display.
+Benyamin came to the UK four months ago.
+He works mostly with clay to create his pieces and created two new works for this year’s exhibition.